Apple’s newest store reinvents an Italian palace

 - Read our iMac (24-inch, 2021) review

-To restore the integrity of the palace and maintain its original aesthetic, Apple worked with architects and local restoration teams to reimagine the entirety of the palazzo's two floors, which are connected by a grand marble staircase.
+The impressive new store sits on Rome’s most famous shopping street, and is bordered by a sunny courtyard lined with Camphora trees.
+To be honest, the whole thing looks like something out of a James Bond set.

-Restored artworks line the walls and ceilings, and large glass windows mean the entire store is lit by natural light during the day.
-To enter, visitors will pass through a vaulted colonnade leading to the sprawling ground floor, while the central staircase – which is absolutely huge, by the way – leads up to a series of traditional palazzo rooms.
+Restored Artworks line the walls and ceilings, and large glass windows mean the entire store is lit by natural light during the day.
+To enter the store, visitors will pass through a vaulted colonnade leading to the sprawling ground floor, while the central staircase – which is absolutely huge, by the way – leads up to a series of traditional palazzo rooms.

-And there’s also a ballroom, obviously.
+And there’s also a ballroom.
 Here, Apple will host Today at Apple sessions for the first time in Rome, inviting artists across the fields of music, art, design and content creation to events centered around creativity.

 “We can’t wait to begin a new chapter in Rome with the opening of Apple Via del Corso,” said Deirdre O’Brien, Apple’s senior vice president of Retail.
 “The new store represents a celebration of the unique history and art of Roman culture.”